Skip to main content

 N/A

-Tax rises are expected and there has been abundant speculation that some of these will alter the tax treatment of income saved through pensions.
-The Government has now indicated that one commonly proposed change – ending 40% tax relief on pension contributions - is unlikely.
-Other options have been left on the table, though not everything that has been talked about will happen.
+Tax rises were expected, and there was abundant speculation that some would alter the tax treatment of income saved through pensions.
+The Government has now indicated that one commonly proposed change—ending 40% tax relief on pension contributions—is unlikely.
+Other options were left on the table, though not everything that was talked about happened.

-Before the Budget, our Looking Ahead series looks at how income saved for retirement through a pension is currently taxed and explores why changing it is “easier said than done”.
-We look at changes the Chancellor might have considered - from tax relief when money goes into a pension to tax-free lump sums on the way out, from National Insurance relief to taxes on bequeathed pots.
+Before the Budget, our Looking Ahead series examined how income saved for retirement through a pension is taxed and explored why changing it is “easier said than done.”
+We also looked at changes the Chancellor might have considered, from tax relief when money goes into a pension to tax-free lump sums on the way out, from National Insurance relief to taxes on bequeathed pots.

-After the Budget, we will add our take on the measures that have been proposed.
+After the Budget, we added our take on the measures that have been proposed below.

 Related content tags, list of links Article Pensions Briefing Retirement United Kingdom